Skip to content

 Hardware Acceleration

 Trailarr also supports Hardware Acceleration using Intel, AMD, and NVIDIA GPUs for converting downloaded trailers.
-Bare metal installations provide better GPU access, especially in virtualized environments like Proxmox LXC.
+Direct installations provide better GPU access, especially in virtualized environments like Proxmox LXC.
 See details in Hardware Acceleration section.

 Which Installation Method to Choose?